stajkowski/aws-networking/README.md

 12. Route destination "0.0.0.0/0" is added to the private route tables in "infra1" VPC.
 13. Route destination "infra1" (auto substituted for infra 1 CIDR) is added to public/private route tables in "egress" VPC.
 14. A default security group that can be used per VPC that allows parent IPAM pool CIDR of "10.0.0.0/8"
+15. Internet Monitor enabled and monitoring egress VPC.
+16. SNS Topic for Internet Monitor Alerts and 1 subscription with email as the protocol.
+17. 2 CloudWatch alarms for Availability and Performances score utilizing the SNS topic for alerts.

 *NOTE*: Size of each VPC CIDR and subnet mask can be controlled through the configuration "vpc_cidr_subnet_mask" and "subnet_mask"